Unity-Technologies/ml-agents/docs/Training-Curriculum-Learning.md

 describes the structure of the curriculum.
-Within it, we can specify which points in the training process our wall height will change, either based on the percentage of training steps which have taken place, or what the average reward the Agent has received in the recent past is.
+Within it, we can specify which points in the training process our wall height will change, either based on the percentage of training steps which have taken place, or what the average reward the agent has received in the recent past is.
 Below is an example curriculum for the BigWallBrain in the Wall Jump environment.

 ```json